 Japan needs to import some 84% of its energy requirements.
 Nuclear energy has been a national strategic priority since 1973.
-Following the 2011 Fukushima accident this policy is under review.
+Following the 2011 Fukushima accident this policy was reviewed and reaffirmed.

 Jordan imports most of its energy and seeks greater energy security as well as lower electricity prices.
 It expects to start building a 750-1200 MWe nuclear power unit in 2013 for operation by 2020 and a second one for operation by 2025.
 Jordan has significant uranium resources, some in phosphorite deposits.

 Kazakhstan has 12% of the world's uranium resources and an expanding mining sector.
 It is the world's leading uranium producer.
 The government is committed to increased uranium exports, and is considering future options for nuclear power.

 Kyrgyzstan has some uranium deposits and has supplied Russia in the past.
 It hosts a uranium mill which treats Kazakh uranium ore on toll basis.